mayonaka-strawberry/zutoka-discord-bot/ppo_transformer/README.md

 replay the same deck draws and opponent choices it would have produced from scratch.

+**What the snapshot pool keeps, and what it loses.** Only the snapshot identifiers are checkpointed, so membership and order survive — the gate still compares against the correct newest entry.
+Two things do not survive.
+Per-entry win rates are not saved, so every entry is rebuilt at `0.5`, which is the *peak* of the sampling weight curve: the pool goes uniform at maximum weight and the prioritization re-converges over roughly one to two iterations.
+And a snapshot whose file has gone missing is skipped **silently**, shrinking the pool without a message — nothing prunes `runs/snapshots/`, so this needs an external cause, but a disk cleanup is one.

 **If you changed the config since the checkpoint:** any `PPO_NET_*` difference is refused with a message naming the fields, rather than failing later inside `load_state_dict` with a tensor-shape error.
 Other settings are legitimate mid-run changes and only print a note — though be aware that changing `PPO_TRAIN_ENTROPY_ANNEAL_ITERATIONS` or the LR horizon retroactively rescales those schedules, since both are driven by the restored iteration number.
+Raising `PPO_TRAIN_SNAPSHOT_CAPACITY` on a resume does not backfill either, though not because of trimming — with a larger capacity the pool never trims.
+The checkpoint records only the identifiers that survived eviction, so the older snapshots are simply not in the payload to replay, even though their files are still under `runs/snapshots/`.
+The extra slots therefore fill only as new promotions arrive.
+Lowering capacity applies immediately and keeps the newest N.

 ## Runs directory